Nicola McLean: Television

 After her popular and controversial stint in Celebrity Big Brother, McLean become a regular fixture on the side show Big Brother's Bit on the Side and in the episode aired on 18 September 2015, had a significant row with reality television star Farrah Abraham.

 McLean entered the Celebrity Big Brother house for the second time in January 2017 as an All Star housemate.
 She was nominated for eviction on Day 20 of the series, but survived this eviction on Day 22.
 On Day 25, she was nominated for eviction but survived this eviction once again on Day 27.
 On Day 29, after surviving the final public vote of the series, McLean become one of the show's finalists.
 During the final on Day 32, McLean finished in fifth place.
 She returned for Big Brother 18 as a special guest during a shopping task, along with fellow ex-celebrity housemates Marnie Simpson and Gemma Collins.
 The trio stayed for three days before departing during a live show, during which Nicola gave immunity to Raph Korine.
 McLean stayed in the Big Brother house for a total of 56 days, one of the longest tenures of any celebrity in the show's history.

+Since 2018 she has been a regular panelist on Jeremy Vine on Channel 5.